-Your water heater is conceivably one of the most undervalued major appliances in your home.
+Your water heater is conceivably one of the most underappreciated major appliances in your home.
 You likely don’t stop to recognize how much of your daily routine depends on your water heater running properly.
-Taking a hot shower, a warm bath, running your dishwasher and cleaning clothing and bedding are just a few examples of the home comforts that rely on hot water.
+Taking a hot shower, a warm bath, running your dishwasher and disinfecting clothing and bedding are just a few examples of the home comforts that depend on hot water.

-Proper maintenance is essential in maintaining the life of your water heater by lessening the development of leaks and damage to your tank and dodging the feared call for emergency repair citing no hot water in the home.
+Proper maintenance is important in maintaining the life of your water heater by lessening the development of leaks and damage to your tank and dodging the dreaded call for emergency repair citing no hot water in the home.

 Here are a few common signs that there may be a problem with your water heater:

-If the water from your water heater looks discolored, there is a distinct chance that your water heater is rusting on the inside, which could cause a leak and contaminated water.
+If the water from your water heater appears discolored, there is a distinct chance that your water heater is rusting on the inside, which could result in a leak and contaminated water.